Saint Olaf: Liturgical cult

 At this time, local bishops and their people recognised and proclaimed a person a saint, and a formal canonisation procedure through the papal curia was not customary; in Olaf's case, this did not happen until 1888.
 But Olaf II died before the East-West Schism and a strict Roman Rite was not well-established in Scandinavia at the time.
 He is also venerated in the Eastern Orthodox Church.

-Grimkell was later appointed bishop in the diocese of Selsey in southeastern England.
+Grimketel was later appointed bishop in the diocese of Selsey in southeastern England.
 This is probably why the earliest traces of a liturgical cult of Olaf are found in England.
 An office, or prayer service, for Olaf is found in the so-called Leofric collectar (c.
 1050), which Bishop Leofric of Exeter bequeathed in his last will and testament to Exeter Cathedral.
 This English cult seems to have been short-lived.

 Writing around 1070, Adam of Bremen mentions pilgrimage to St. Olaf's shrine in Nidaros, but this is the only firm trace we have of a cult of St. Olaf in Norway before the mid-12th century.
 By this time he was also being called Norway's Eternal King.
 In 1152/3, Nidaros was separated from Lund as the archbishopric of Nidaros.
 It is likely that whatever formal or informal veneration of Olaf as a saint may have existed in Nidaros before that was emphasised and formalised on this occasion.

 Miracles performed by St. Olaf appear for the first time in Þórarinn loftunga's skaldic poem Glælognskviða, or "Sea-Calm Poem", from about 1030–34.
 One is the killing and throwing onto a mountain of a sea serpent still visible on the cliffside.
 Another took place on the day of his death, when a blind man regained his sight after rubbing his eyes with hands stained with Olaf's blood.

 The texts used for the liturgical celebration of St. Olaf during most of the Middle Ages were probably compiled or written by Eystein Erlendsson, the second Archbishop of Nidaros (1161–1189).
 The nine miracles reported in Glælognskviða form the core of the catalogue of miracles in this office.